cloudmesh-community/hid-sp18-705/project-report/report.md

 Conclusion
 ==========

-BigchainDB is a new blockchain-based solution for managing big data, and undertook a preliminary examination of whether BigchainDB could be adapted for use as a library catalog database.
+BigchainDB is a new blockchain-based solution for managing big data.
+A preliminary examination was undertaken to explore whether BigchainDB could be adapted for use as a library catalog database.
 The primary advantage of using a blockchain system instead of a conventional or distributed database is that it enables peer-to-peer interaction and exchange in a more fundamental way.
 Participants in a BigchainDB network are required to